 Kerala is one of the most densely populated regions in the country.
 But, this small state located on India’s southwest coast also houses the world’s first solar-powered airport!

-But, is it worth installing a solar rooftop or ground-mounted solar plant in the state?
+But is it worth installing a solar rooftop or ground-mounted solar plant in the state?
 Let’s answer that question by understanding the potential of solar in the state of Kerala.

 Solar Subsidy in Kerala

-Solar consumers in Kerala can avail Central Financial Assistance (CFA).
+Solar consumers in Kerala can avail of Central Financial Assistance (CFA).
 This solar subsidy is distributed under the PM Surya Ghar Yojana, and is available across India.
 The state does not provide any additional solar subsidy.
 To avail the subsidy, consumers can submit their application on the National Portal for Rooftop Solar.

 The subsidy is available to all residential consumers opting for on-grid and hybrid (without battery) solar power systems.
 However, consumers can only use Made in India and ALMM approved solar panels for the system.